 What can you Tell me About Ukraine?

 The country is the second largest in Europe and has in the past been an influential country although its position at the frontier of Europe led to many attacks from the east, some of the more successful devastating the country.
 Two droughts and famines, the last at the end of the Second World War, also served to further damage it.
 After the fall of communism, the country suffered some political turmoil with corruption, poisonings and more, adding spice to its political scene and leading to fears over the stability of the country.
-On a brighter note, many tourism chiefs are touting the country, and especially the cities of Kiev and Lviv to be the next Czech Republic-style success story and the arrival of Euro 2012 should give it the boost it needs.
+On a brighter note, many tourism chiefs are touting the country, and especially the cities of Kiev and Lviv to be the next Czech Republic-style success story and the arrival of Euro 2012 tournament put the country on the global scene and was widely viewed as a great success.

 How do I get to the Ukraine?